pimoroni/enviro/documentation/getting-started.md

 #### MQTT

 Want to post your data into a database or home automation system?
-MQTT is a common way of doing that - to set it up you'll need an IP address or hostname for your MQTT broker, and a username and password.
+MQTT is a commonly used protocol for doing that - to set it up you'll need the IP address or hostname of your MQTT broker, and a username and password.

+The default topic that your broker needs to listen to is `enviro/board-nickname`

+The default MQTT message will be a JSON dictionary that includes the timestamp of the reading, and the reading values.

 #### Custom HTTP endpoint